Groups and Concepts

 I actually prefer this version of the X-Men than the 616 comic book version.
 Since the mid 2000s, the X-Men comics are just pure garbage.

-Most of the time humanoid machines such as robots, androids and cyborgs act very much like a machine with very little personality or attitude, they are of course machines and should act that way unless there's a very good reason for them not to.
-But many times in fiction when they try to act more human, there's very little explanation as to why there program is able to do so.
+Most of the time humanoid machines such as robots, androids and cyborgs act very much like a human with a personality and attitude.
+But many times in fiction when there acting human, there's very little explanation as to why there program is able to do so.

-The Terminator does have a learning computer but that can only go so far, "I know now why you cry.
-But it is something I could never do."
-The T-1000 acted a little more human, but that was for fooling others, the T-X acts like she's having a fucking orgasm when she's killing someone... and the teenage Terminator from TSCC suddenly has feelings for John...
+The Terminator does have a learning computer but that can only go so far, and Skynet doesn't want them to do too much thinking.
+The T-1000 acted a little more human, but that was for fooling others, the T-X on the other hand acts like she's having a fucking orgasm when she's killing someone... and the teenage Terminator from the TV series suddenly has feelings for John...

 Robocop/Murphy's only has pits and pieces of his past life since he still has a human brain and can only act somewhat like he use to.